"The Wake of the Wind & Tidewater"

 gigs ("before the bar").

-One job in particular would garner praise and publicity for the artist and
+One job in particular would garner praise and publicity for the artist

-California way.
+southern California way.

 One day out of the blue a call came from Barris Kustom of North Hollywood.

-George Barris wanted some special glass etching after seeing samples of the
+George Barris wanted some special glass etching after seeing samples

-artist's mix-media methods.
+of the artist's mix-media methods.

 These were to grace the windows of Zsa Zsa Gabor's "gold" Sedenca, Rolls